dutchLuck/ihad/README.md

 # ihad
 This utility program is named "ihad" because it provides "index" "hex" "ascii" "dump" of bytes (8 bit data) sent to it's input or obtained from one or more files.
-By default "ihad" dumps stdin input or file data in a format of multiple lines of three columns separated by a space character to stdout output.
+By default "ihad" dumps standard input or file data in a format of multiple lines of three columns separated by a space character to standard output.
 The first column is an index number representing an offset from the start of the input/file to the leftmost data byte in the second and third columns.
-The second column is a hexadecimal representation of the value of each byte in the stream of input data and the third column shows any ASCII characters in those same bytes of data.
+The second column is a hexadecimal representation of the value of each byte in the stream of input data and the third column shows any printable ASCII characters in those same bytes of data.
 An example of the default output of ihad is; -

 ```